 - Gregory Gerald "Greg" Antonacci (b.
 1947), American television actor, director, producer and writer, perhaps best known for his roles as Vinnie Morabito on Busting Loose, Tony Manucci on Makin' It and Butch DeConcini on The Sopranos

-- Clarence Antonacci, American Democrat politician, Delegate to Democratic National Convention from Ohio, 2000 CITATION[CLOSE]
+- Clarence Antonacci, American Democratic Party politician, Delegate to Democratic National Convention from Ohio, 2000

 - Anna Caterina Antonacci (b.
 1961), Italian soprano known for roles in the bel canto and Baroque repertories